rl1987/trickster.dev/tricksterblog/content/post/httpx-modern-python-module-for-doing-https-requests.md

 used in web scraping and other fields.
 However it has some limitations.
-At the time of writing, requests module only supports HTTP/1.1 yet significant fraction of sites are supporting more modern, faster HTTP/2 protocol.
-Furthermore, there is no support for asynchronous communication in requests module.
+At the time of writing, requests module only supports HTTP/1.1 yet significant fraction of sites are supporting more modern, faster HTTP/2 protocol and there is no support for asynchronous communication in requests module.

 [HTTPX](https://www.python-httpx.org/) is a newer, more modern Python